cloudcreativity/laravel-json-api/docs/basics/api.md

 ## Namespacing

+This package expects your JSON API classes (schemas, adapters, etc) to be namespaced in a predictable way.
+This means we cannot automatically create them via the service container without you provided verbose configuration.
+Your `namespace` and `by-resource` configuration options control how we resolve fully-qualified class names.

+> If you do not want to use our namespacing convention, check out the [Resolvers](../features/resolvers.md) chapter for how to write your own implementation.

 ### Root Namespace

 Your API's config file contains a `namespace` option that controls the namespace in which JSON API classes are held.